xyteam/AutoBDD-example/README.md

 **[xyteam/AutoBDD](https://github.com/xyteam/AutoBDD)**

-It uses pre-canned Cucumber/Gherkin statements and automated:
+Using pre-canned Cucumber/Gherkin statements and you can automate

 * web browser actions